ember-fastboot/ember-cli-fastboot/README.md

     // ...
   },
   "dependencies": {
-    // ...
+    "lodash": "..."
   },
   "fastbootDependencies": [
-    "rsvp",
+    "lodash",
     "path"
   ]
 }
 ```

 The `fastbootDependencies` in the above example means the only node
-modules your Ember app can use are `rsvp` and `path`.
+modules your Ember app can use are `lodash` and `path`.

 If the package you are using is not built-in to Node, **you must also
 specify the package and a version in the `package.json` `dependencies`